-According to the 2021 census the borough's residents who were employed at the time of the 2021 census, 61 per cent worked for an average of between 31 and 48 hours.
+Of the borough's residents who were employed at the time of the 2021 census, 61 per cent worked for an average of between 31 and 48 hours.

-Figure 9: Hours worked by employed residents
+Figure 10: Hours worked by employed residents, 2021 census

 As the above chart shows, ten per cent of employed residents worked for 49 hours or more.
 That is relatively low compared to the other Staffordshire boroughs, with only Tamworth having a (very slightly) lower rate of 9.8 per cent.